thacherT1D/new-angular-curriculum/Unit-2/03-dependency-injection.md

 ### A bit more about DI

 In order to understand more about dependency injection, we have to first understand where the need for this pattern came from.
-The need for this pattern came when applications started to become more "modular"
+The need for this pattern came when applications started to become more "modular".

 As a quick refresher - when writing modular code, we break apart our application into smaller pieces (that are not always related to each other) so that we can write more testable and maintainable code.
-You can read more about modular programming [here](https://en.wikipedia.org/wiki/Modular_programming)
+You can read more about modular programming [here](https://en.wikipedia.org/wiki/Modular_programming).

 Now this all sounds wonderful, but in order to write more modular code, we need a set of rules to govern how best to do this.
 One of those rules is the **Separation of Concerns**.
 You might have heard about this before, if not let's see what Wikipedia has to say about it: